aditya-an1l/aditya-an1l/README.md

 <img src="https://img.shields.io/badge/markdown-%23000000.svg?style=for-the-badge&logo=markdown&logoColor=white">
 </p>

 My interests change from time to time.
 New languages come up every month, and old frameworks get upgraded, and so on.
-The Tech community and Open Source community thus buzzes all the time with innovations, news and advancements.
+The Tech community and Open Source community thus buzz all the time with innovations, news and advancements.
 Here are few technical skills which I currently possess:
 - HTML / CSS
 - React JS
 - Linux (Debian and Ubuntu)